-Negative Self Image and Poor Self Esteem are the Real Cause of Drug and Alcohol Addiction
+Negative Self Image and Poor Self Esteem are the Real Cause of Substance Abuse and Drug and Alcohol Addiction

-Based on my research and clinical experience, I believe that the fundamental cause of drug and alcohol addiction is ideational in nature.
-It is my belief that the primary cause of substance abuse is to be found within the addict or alcoholic, in his thinking or thought process, not outside him, not the drugs, physicians or pharmaceutical companies as society currently believes.
-It is my experience that the addict and alcoholic have a core belief that they are not good enough, a belief that defines the fundamental nature of their self-image and negatively impacts every area of their life, financial, employment, relationships and even their health.
-This negative self-image produces negative feelings and poor self-esteem resulting in a lack of self-love, eventually creating negative physical consequences for his health and well being through their using of drugs and alcohol.
+Based on my education, research and clinical experience, I believe that the fundamental cause of drug and alcohol addiction is ideational in nature.
+It is my belief that the primary cause of substance abuse and addiction is to be found within the addict or alcoholic, in his thinking or thought process, not outside him, not the drugs, physicians or pharmaceutical companies as society currently believes.
+It is my experience that the addict and alcoholic have a core belief that they are not good enough, a belief that defines the fundamental nature of their self-image and negatively impacts every area of their life, financial, employment, housing, relationships and even their health.
+This negative self-image produces negative feelings and poor self-esteem resulting in a lack of self-love, eventually creating negative physical consequences for their health and well being through their using of drugs and alcohol.
 As we know, the physical consequences of addiction can even include death.

 As stated above, we created our self-limiting belief from our perceptions of other people’s actions and behavior towards us.
 Having created the self-limiting belief we are also completely responsible for its existence and everything that it eventually sources or attracts into our life, including the drugs and alcohol.
 The self-limiting belief is like a magnet, a magnet that attracts experiences that must be a match to the self-limiting belief.
 If the core of our self image belief is negative it will only attach something negative in nature, negative in the sense that it is not in alignment with our health and well being.
 As we created and are responsible for our self-limiting belief you could also state that we choose it.
 Creating and choosing our thoughts are synonymous in this respect.

 Drugs and alcohol are sourced into our lives to serve us.
 Initially we bring them into our lives to help us feel better and to reduce our cognitive and emotional pain produced by our negative thinking and thought process.
 While the self-limiting belief determines the context from which we make our decisions and choose our experiences, we are responsible for the existence of and our relationship with drugs and alcohol, for the bringing of them into our life.
 While a dependency on them may get created, our addictive relationship to drugs and alcohol only exists because of our thinking, specifically because of the existence of our self-limiting belief.
 When our negative self image is transformed the use of drugs and alcohol will cease.
-The dependency is not physical in nature but rather mental or emotional.
+The dependency on drugs and alcohol is not physical in nature but rather mental and emotional.

-Unfortunately this type of approach to treatment and recovery that is being implemented today does not work as there is no focus on the inner self image of the individual.
-Simply stated, self esteem and self image are not considered to be an important factor in current treatment programs.
+Unfortunately the type of approach to treatment and recovery that is being implemented today does not work as there is no focus on the inner self image of the individual.
+Simply stated, self esteem and self image are not considered to be an important factors in current treatment programs.
 However, the primary focus of the holistic outpatient counseling services offered at the Holistic Outpatient Counseling Center in Miami is on helping the individual learn and implement the tools necessary for him to change and transform his thinking process, for him to eventually come to create a personal, holistic plan of accepting, respecting and loving himself.
 The individual has to do this work and will only do so by taking complete and full responsibility for his situation and in addition, implement what is necessary for him to change his thinking.
-The individual will transform himself and his life when he learns to authentically accept, respect and love himself.
-We know that the individuals that we serve have the power to change their life if they do the work.
+The individual will transform himself and his life when he learns to authentically accept, approve, respect and love himself.
+We know that the individuals that we serve have the power to change their life if they do the work of transformation.